floridahackers/fh-initiatives/proposals/resource_list.md

 ## Community needs

-Creating a good workshop takes a lot of time, a lot of love, and sometimes skills orthogonal to the content of the workshop iteself.
+Creating a good workshop takes a lot of time, a lot of love, and sometimes skills orthogonal to the content of the workshop itself.

 This proposal aims to streamline the process of sharing workshops, and other resources, amongst members of the community interested in hosting workshops for their students.